The scheme will last until 31 March 2021

 - You are currently receiving at least one of the following benefits: Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit and/or Pension Credit.

-Information required to support an application
+Information required to support an Application.
+This MUST be provided with the application.

 You will require